PN-Tester/Marksman/readme.md

 ![](https://github.com/PN-Tester/Marksman/blob/main/marksmanV2.gif)

 # Usage
 In 1 click, the tool will highlight in yellow all href elements that refer to pages with the potential for dynamic functionality (asp, php, aspx, jsp, jspx, etc.).
 The tool will also highlight in red all href elements that contain HTTP GET parameters, after identifying these via regular expression.
 Finally the tool highlights in magenta any input form elements that result in dynamic POST requests.
-Color combinations such as orange indicate that an element is flagging on multiple categories.
 This should ideally assist penetration testers in focusing quickly on elements of interest for further investigation.

 # Installation
 1. git clone https://github.com/PN-Tester/Marksman/